Speed of Light

 Why is there a speed limit?
 Without it, cause and effect could happen simultaneously, or in reverse. c protects the order of events.
 It ensures that the effect cannot precede the cause.
 It is the structural girder that keeps the narrative of the universe from collapsing into chaos.

 In this sense, c is not just about light.
 It is the speed of information, the speed of gravity, the maximum update rate of reality itself.
-It defines the 'light cone' of our future—the limit of what we can ever touch or affect.
+It defines a boundary — the limit of what we can ever touch or affect.
+Everything outside that boundary is unreachable, no matter how long we wait.

 The Relativity of Now